sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

  .. image:: ../Screenshots/deposit1.png
    :align: center

  In this step you should also select the type of data and language of the data and a license for ypublication.
 The license can be selected through a built-in wizard.
 If you are not sure which license to choose, answer the questions on the top of the built-in wizard form to find the appropriate license.
 If your data is completely open to the public, no license is needed and this field can be skipped.

  .. image:: ../Screenshots/license.png
    :align: center

 2. Next you can optionally select a community, collection and/or metadata schema.
 If you are a memeber of a community and you want to deposit data in that community, select the community name.
 The collection and metadata schema will be prepopulated based on which community you choose.
 If you are not member of any communities, you will see the collections and schemas defined by yourself.

-This step is optional and can be skipped.
+ .. sidebar:: This step is optional and can be skipped.
+In the right you can the basic metadata you defined for the deposit.

  .. image:: ../Screenshots/deposit2.png
    :align: center